Pjmcnally/lol_app/README.md

 # Patrick's LoL App

 This project will soon be cleaned up and incorperated into my portfolio page.
+When that occurs future development will happen in that repo.

 __Welcome to my PDX CodeGuild capstone project.__